Navy Medical Corps Officer Program (2025)

 Alternatively, you might give medical assistance to deployed soldiers aboard one of two specialist hospital ships, the USNS Comfort and USNS Mercy.

-The Navy Medical Corps is made up of about 4,300 active duty and reserve doctors who work or train in 23 medical and surgical specialties, with over 200 subspecialties.
+The Navy Medical Corps includes about 4,300 active duty and reserve doctors who work or train across 23 different medical and surgical fields, with more than 200 subspecialties.

-Navy doctors work at military treatment facilities, medical education institutes, clinics, hospitals, research units, aboard ships, and with Marine Forces in the United States and across the world.
+Navy doctors aren’t just in hospitals—they’re stationed at military treatment facilities, research units, clinics, medical education centers, and even out at sea with the Marine Forces, both in the U.S. and around the world.

-Navy doctors offer direct assistance to commanders, squadrons, battalions, and units of the Navy and Marine Corps.
+Navy doctors play a crucial role, providing direct medical support to commanders, squadrons, battalions, and units in the Navy and Marine Corps.

 Navy Medicine